-Within our person -centred philosophy we strive to step into the shoes as it were of every individual who is on the autistic spectrum and attempt to sensitively view the world from their perspective.
+Within our person – centred philosophy we strive to step into the shoes as it were of every individual who is on the autistic spectrum and attempt to sensitively view the world from their perspective.
 We always work with the autistic individual and their particular needs and requirements.
 We understand that within this world of autism there are hopes, fears, challenges and varying interests.
-Whatever preoccupies one of our clients motivates us to help.
+Whatever preoccupies one of our clients motivates us to help and offer autism support.

 Autism Training and Facilities